Monster (R.E.M. album): Tour

 Despite their highest chart positions to date in 1991 and 1992, R.E.M. elected not to tour after they found the year-long Green tour exhausting.
 The Monster Tour was the group's first outing in six years.
 The tour, which played arenas and amphitheaters, as well as some stadiums in Europe, began in January 1995 with shows in Australia and Japan and continued throughout Europe and the United States for the rest of the year.
-Support acts included Sonic Youth and Radiohead.
+Support acts included Sonic Youth, Grant Lee Buffalo, Luscious Jackson and Radiohead.
 Although the tour was a commercial success, it was difficult for the group.
 On March 1, Berry collapsed onstage during a performance in Lausanne, Switzerland due to a brain aneurysm.
 He had surgery immediately, and recovered fully within a month.
 Berry's aneurysm was the beginning of a series of health problems for the band; Mills had surgery to remove an intestinal adhesion in July, and a month later Stipe had emergency surgery to repair a hernia.
 However, the group composed and debuted a number of new songs on the tour and recorded most of New Adventures in Hi-Fi (their next album) on the road.
 They used eight-track recorders to capture the shows, and based the new album on those recordings.